Saint-Mandé: Transport

 The municipality is crossed by a principal north–south axis, the Avenue du Général-de-Gaulle (formerly Rue de la République), and by an east–west axis, the Avenue de Paris (RN 34).
-Another important and historical street of the municipality is the Chaussée de l'Étang which goes along the Bois de Vincennes.
+Another important and historical street of the municipality is the Chaussée de l'Étang, which goes along the Bois de Vincennes.

-Saint-Mandé is served by Saint-Mandé station on Paris Métro Line 1, as well as line no 8.
-RATP buses include lines 46, 56, 86 and 325.
+Saint-Mandé is served by Saint-Mandé station on Paris Métro Line 1.
+RATP buses include lines 46, 56, 86, and 325.